3 reasons why you need to be tracking dividends

 Using a dedicated investment portfolio tracker like Sharesight can help remove this admin nightmare.
 Sharesight sources dividend information directly from over 25 stock exchanges around the world, automatically calculating your dividend yield for each holding regardless of whether the dividend if paid electronically, or via cheque.

-In Telstra’s case so far this financial year, I can see that dividends accounted for over 25% of my total return.
+In Telstra’s case, over the past year, I can see that dividends accounted for over 10% of my total return.
 Not only that, but by looking back over the entire period I’ve held Telstra shares I can see every dividend received since I first bought TLS.

 Dividend tax implications